speezepearson/prpg/README.markdown

 Read this section if you want to be able to re-implement this module in times of need.
 One of my design goals has been to make the algorithm as memorable as possible, while staying cryptographically respectable and suitable for most/all password purposes.

-tldr: using the most natural algorithm for each step: turn your master password into a key; use the key to sign the empty string; interpret that signature as a number; and express it in the base defined by the required character sets (by default `['a-z', 'A-Z', '0-9', '!']`), and truncate that to a good password-length, starting from the entropy-denser end.
+tldr: using the most natural algorithm for each step: turn your master password into a key; hash the key; interpret that hash as a number; and express it in the base defined by the required character sets (by default `['a-z', 'A-Z', '0-9', '!']`), and truncate that to a good password-length, starting from the entropy-denser end.

 The most natural...

-- ...__signature algorithm__ is HMAC-SHA256;
+- ...__hash algorithm__ is SHA256;
 - ...__key derivation algorithm__ is PBKDF2, with a million iterations (and using HMAC-SHA256 as a PRF, naturally);
-- ...__signature-to-number algorithm__ is to interpret the hex-digest as a hexadecimal number;
+- ...__hash-to-number conversion algorithm__ is to interpret the hex-digest as a hexadecimal number;
 - ...__base corresponding to a bunch of charsets__ is where the last digit is drawn from the last charset, the second-to-last digit from the second-to-last charset, etc., until you run out of charsets; further digits are drawn from the union of all charsets;
 - ...__password length__ is 16.
 (The right-hand end is the entropy-denser one; careful thought will reveal that the most significant digit is not entirely random.)